DeeboyEdx/speech2input/README.md

     <details><summary>Read an additional brief Push2Run primer...</summary>
     <p>

     By this point, you will have an invocation keyword set up to indicate to your digital assistant to forward commands through your Pushbullet service which will be captured by Push2Run.
-In this readme's example scenarios, we will use the "tell my comptuer to ~" keywords (the default for both proposed routes) which colloquially just makes sense.
+In this readme's example scenarios, we will use the "tell my computer to ~" keywords (the default for both proposed routes) which colloquially just makes sense.

     - `$` represents your variable.
 For example, let's say you've setup your Type card as below with "type $" as one of the entries in the 'Listen for' field...[^4]

-       You say: "*tell my comptuer to* type **it is a lovely day period mark**"
+       You say: "*tell my computer to* type **it is a lovely day period mark**"

        type.py will recieve: "-v **it is a lovely day period mark**" (-v being the verbose flag) which it will then format the string nicely and simulate the key presses to type it out on your computer.  "**It is a lovely day.**"